Best Nikon Z lenses

 |

 Its optical formula consists of 25 elements in 17 groups, including six ED lenses.
 Its autofocus is fast and efficient, while its built-in image stabilization offers a gain of up to 5.5 stops.
-Its dimensions and weight make it a rather heavy and bulky tool, but still manageable.
+Its dimensions and weight make it fairly large and heavy, but still manageable.
 It has an internal zoom to better distribute its weight.
-For photo sessions, it is particularly suitable for capturing distant subjects, thanks to its maximum magnification of 0.25x.
+In the field, it is particularly well suited to distant subjects, thanks to its maximum magnification of 0.25x.

 In short, this lens is in direct competition with models like the Sony FE 200-600 mm f/5.6-6.3 G OSS.
 However, it has the advantage of offering excellent value for money!
 It’s always worth considering!